Fiber Laser Applications: Laser Cutting

 Laser cutting, as the name may suggest, is the process of cutting a material using a laser beam.
 This can be done to either trim down a material or to help cut it into a more complex shape that more conventional methods would struggle with or even find impossible.

-The laser cutting process works by having a focused laser beam run through the material that you are looking to cut, delivering an accurate and smooth finish along the edge of the cut.
+The process works by having a focused beam run through the material that you are looking to cut, delivering an accurate and smooth finish along the edge of the cut.
 Initially, the laser is used to pierce the material with a hole at the edge, and then the beam is continued along from there.

 The laser being used essentially melts the material away that it is run over, so is more like melting than cutting.

-There are several types of cutting processes on the market, and even several types of laser cutting processes.
+There are several types of cutting processes on the market, and even several types of cutting processes.
 It can be difficult to decipher the range of different information that is often laid before you, and deciding which may be the best process for your chosen application or industry.

-To help make this a little easier for you, we have put together this guide on the advantages of laser cutting, as well as the advantages between the different types of laser cutting processes.
+To help make this a little easier for you, we have put together this guide on the advantages of laser cutting, as well as the advantages between the different types of cutting processes.

 The manufacturing and production processes around the world have been developing and innovating at an increasingly rapid rate, and as innovation evolves, so too must all of the processes and people that are helping to drive it.